pratikgajjar/go-backend.how/content/posts/building-blazingly-fast-pre-owned-car-platform-with-valkey-part-1.md

 +++
-title = "🚗 Building blazingly fast pre-owned car platform with Valkey - Part 1" description = "The content will cover how to leverage ValKey (https://valkey.io/) for serving web pages at blazingly fast speeds." date = 2024-06-16T23:27:27+05:30 lastmod = 2024-06-16T23:27:27+05:30 tags = ['Django', 'Redis', 'DRF', 'CDC']
+title = "🚗 Building blazingly fast pre-owned car platform with Valkey - Part 1" description = "Learn how to use Valkey, a high-performance key/value datastore, to serve web pages quickly and efficiently.
+This guide covers optimizing both frontend and backend processes to achieve response times as low as 60ms.
+Explore user flows, marketplace features, and techniques for caching, pagination, and cache invalidation to enhance the user experience in your web application." date = 2024-06-16T23:27:27+05:30 lastmod = 2024-06-16T23:27:27+05:30 tags = ['Django', 'Redis', 'DRF', 'CDC']